What Is Your Burden of Proof When Filing an Insurance Claim?

 Who Can Represent You With Your Hail/Wind Damage Claim

-Your contractor will prove to be a valuable resource to you as you present your insurance claim to your adjuster.
-Without his skill and expertise, you will have a tough time communicating all that has been damaged and the work that will be necessary to restore your home to its original condition.
+Your contractor will be valuable to you as you present your insurance claim to your adjuster.
+Without his skill and expertise, you will have a tough time communicating all that has been damaged and the work necessary to restore your home to its original condition.

 You might have read the Missouri law that states that a roofing contractor cannot represent you with your insurance claim when communicating with your insurance company about the condition of your roof.
 Your insurance company’s adjuster certainly has.

-You can represent your hail damage claim by yourself, or you may decide to hire an attorney or Missouri licensed public adjuster to represent you with your insurance claim.
-If you decide to have your roofing contractor do the talking for you, however, he represents only himself and his company’s financial interests in restoring your storm-damaged roof.
+You can represent your hail damage claim by yourself, or you may decide to hire an attorney or Missouri-licensed public adjuster to represent you with your insurance claim.
+However, if you choose to have your roofing contractor do the talking for you, he represents only himself and his company’s financial interests in restoring your storm-damaged roof.
 Not you.

 Simply put, the insurance company’s adjuster was not convinced by the three different contractors, each of whom is in business to sell new roofing systems, that the home required a new roofing system as a direct result of the claimed hail event.

-Sometimes, the overall condition of the roof may indeed require that the roof be replaced.
-The roofing contractor is doing his job by correctly informing the homeowner of that need and is certainly able to observe and communicate that to the insurance adjuster.
-The adjuster might even agree with him regarding the overall condition of the roof – however, what is required in most cases, to recover money from the insurance carrier to pay for the replacement of the roof, is physical proof that the reported damage is the only cause for that condition.
-It has been my observation that this is the point where many roof claims presented by roofing contractors, prohibited by law to negotiate the claim on behalf of a homeowner, fall short under those limitations.
+Sometimes, the roof’s overall condition may require the roof to be replaced.
+The roofing contractor is doing his job by correctly informing the homeowner of that need and can undoubtedly observe and communicate that to the insurance adjuster.
+The adjuster might even agree with him regarding the roof’s overall condition.
+However, one item usually required to recover money from the insurance carrier to pay for the roof replacement is physical proof that the reported damage is the only cause of that condition.
+Another is to prove that the damage occurred under conditions covered by the insurance policy in effect on the date of the loss.
+I have observed that this is where many roof claims presented by roofing contractors, prohibited by law from negotiating the claim on behalf of a homeowner, fall short of those limitations.

-Your consultation with a reputable roofing contractor or roofing expert is a key step as you begin to prepare to present your claim to your insurance company.
-If you know what to request from your roofing contractor so that you can acquire and present proof of your loss to your insurance company, you can present that proof to your adjuster who, under the state rules that govern insurance claims, must respond to you on the record to the proof that you present.
+Consultation with a reputable roofing contractor or expert is crucial as you prepare to present your claim to your insurance company.
+Suppose you know what to request from your roofing contractor so that you can acquire and present proof of your loss to your insurance company; you can present that proof to your adjuster, who, under the state rules that govern insurance claims, must respond to you on the record to the evidence that you present.
 This is what your licensed public adjuster would do on your behalf, as well.

-There are a select few high-end roofing companies in Missouri that are staffed with experienced professionals who have proven to be able to acquire and provide convincing evidence that I have used to turn claims that were initially denied by the insurance company into recoveries of $80,000.00 to $925,000.00 – but the collected evidence was presented to the insurance company by me.
+There are a select few high-end roofing companies in Missouri that are staffed with experienced professionals who have proven to be able to acquire and provide convincing evidence that I have used to turn claims that the insurance company initially denied into recoveries of $80,000.00 to $925,000.00 – but the collected evidence was presented to the insurance company by me.

 In the absence of such proof of loss or if the adjuster is simply not accepting the sales presentation from the roofing contractor as being definitive, the policyholder will likely be unsuccessful in his attempt to obtain more than what the adjuster initially values the loss to be – whether the adjuster is correct or not.